CNuge/BOLD-CLI/README.md

 ```
 bold-cli -query sequence -output test3.fasta -taxon ./example_data/taxon_test.txt -geo Ontario -marker COI-5P
 ```
 - Send results to standard output as opposed to files.
 Can then be piped to other things.
-Note if you have paramaters with spaces in them (i.e. drosophila melanogaster) put this last in the command query, or a text file for input.
+Note if you have paramaters with spaces in them (i.e. drosophila melanogaster) put this last in the command query, or use a text file format to input the paramaters.
 ```
 bold-cli -query specimen -print -taxon drosophila melanogaster
 ```